ght4esb/DS-3002-Final/README.md

 ### 1. Process, Code, and Deployment Strategy
 The project uses python to make an API call to a given website that contains factor, pi, and time data.
 This information is writtent to a MySQL database table.
 The data is the extracted from the table and converted to plots demonstrating the relationsihp between each of the variables.\n\n
 A relational database was chosen because the structure of the data is static, integer, decimal, and datetime information.
 The desired variables remain factor, pi, and time.
 If the project required future changes or was designed at a time when the variables were not readily available, a NoSQL design would have been preferred.\n\n
 Deployment of this process is simple.
-Users desiring minutes 00 through 59 simply execute the code at the beginning of the hour, and the process runs until the desired information is colleced from the API.
+Users desiring minutes 00 through 59 simply execute the code at the beginning of the hour, and the process runs until an hour has elapsed since the function began, collecting 60 observations from the API.

 # NYT-Discord-Bot (main.py, keep_alive.py)